ccherry2/earthsystemsmodel2/manuscript.md

 Based on the EDA, we gained some clarity about what type of preprocessing was necessary.
 For all of the models, NaN values for the target variable (TSA) were removed from the training set.
 However, the EDA also showed a set of major outliers in 2035 that were highly negative.
 While the initial instinct was to remove these values from the dataset, upon further inspection it was clear that these outliers were matched with outliers in other correlated temperature variables such as TG.
 These same patterns were observed in the independent variables of the test dataset, which implied that the same outliers likely appear in the target variable of the test set.
 Since all values in the test set need to be predicted, even the outliers, it is important to keep these anomalous values in the training set so that they are also reflected in the testing set.
 In the ideal world, all of these values would be removed from training and testing data but this is not possible since we could not edit the number of rows in the testing data used for the Kaggle competition.

 All models also included a step using sklearn’s “SimpleImputer” to fill missing values in the independent variables.
 The command filled missing values using the default, which is to use the mean of the column to fill the missing value.
-In addition, the training and testing data were normalized using the mean and standard of each of the variables.
+In addition, the training and testing data were normalized using the mean and standard deviation of each of the variables.

 The time variable in the original dataset is a string with all elements of the date included.
 For some of the models, we wanted to include time as one of the independent variables.
 Thus, time was converted to datetime and split into multiple columns for day, month, and year.
 Sine and cosine of these variables were included as variables in some models to represent the cyclical pattern where the last number of one set will be next to the first number of the next.
 For example, we want to represent December of one year (month 12) next to January of the next year (month 1).